 ———————–Millennium #8, Part 2

 If Legends was like Civil War, then this was the equivalent of Secret Invasion (and just as lame).
 Turns out that loved ones and close friends of the superheroes have been replaced by the returning killer android Manhunters (predecessors to the Green Lantern Corps).
 For instance, Commissioner Gordon has been replaced with a doppelganger intent on killing Batman when he least expects it.
 Why?
 It’s all part of the Manhunters’ plan to stop the Oanian/Zamaronian “Millennium Project,” a plan to birth a new superhero team that will defend the galaxy.
 The heroes learn about the “Millennium Project” and the Manhunter plot in to stop it at a special meeting, called to order by Hal Jordan, at the Green Lantern Citadel.
-(The Millennium #1 Citadel meeting is also shown in Teen Titans Spotlight #18, Flash Vol. 2 #8, Justice League International #9, Firestorm The Nuclear Man #67, and Wonder Woman Vol. 2 #13, in a flashback from Action Comics #596, and in a flashback from Action Comics #598.)
+(The Millennium #1 Citadel meeting is also shown in Teen Titans Spotlight #18, Flash Vol. 2 #8, Justice League International #9, Firestorm The Nuclear Man #67, Wonder Woman Vol. 2 #13, in a flashback from Action Comics #596, and in a flashback from Action Comics #598.)
 After debriefing, the war against the Manhunters officially begins on Earth and in outer space, with hundreds of heroes and villains involved.
 Several regular people are chosen by the Millennium Project to become the new Guardians, including Hal Jordan’s best friend, Tom Kalmaku (who ultimately decides that being a superhero isn’t for him since he has a family to take care of).
 The “chosen ones” then join with Earth’s heroes in California to prepare for the impending war.
 Once the war officially begins, Batman disposes of the fake Commissioner Gordon, busts a crack ring, then joins the real Gordon in Louisiana.
 There, Batman also meets Kim Liang and Jim Corrigan, who is temporarily separated from the Spectre.
 (Batman’s meeting with Liang and Corrigan is also shown in The Spectre Vol. 2 #10.)
 Batman and Corrigan then infiltrate a Manhunter Temple and rescue some captives before the structure is blown up by Karin Grace.
 (Batman’s rescue of the captives is also shown in The Spectre Vol. 2 #10.)
 The fierce battle against the Manhunters then rages on across the globe with ups (multiple victories) and downs (injuries to many heroes).
 Eventually, the heroes learn where the secret Manhunter base is and plan an attack.
 In the end every hero, and I mean every hero, bands together and defeats the Manhunters.
 The “chosen ones” then become a hero team known as the New Guardians.
 A side result of Millennium , as seen in the Batman-less The Outsiders #27-28, is the disbanding of the Outsiders due to Helga Jace’s betrayal, multiple team member injuries, and Metamorpho’s tragic death.
 Oh, PS.
 A random one-panel flashback from Green Lantern Vol. 4 #3 shows Batman during Millennium in a generic scene that could conceivably occur at any point during the crossover.
 Ditto for a random one-panel flashback from World of Smallville #4.

 –Blue Beetle Vol. 6 #22